anshukumari2001/Todo-App/README.md

-# I am going to build todoapp
+# Here, I am building Todo App

-As a user, I can
+As a user, I can :

 read a list of tasks.

-add a task using the mouse or keyboard. mark any task as completed, using the mouse or keyboard. delete any task, using the mouse or keyboard. edit any task, using the mouse or keyboard. view a specific subset of tasks: All tasks, only the active task, or only the completed tasks.
+add a task using the mouse or keyboard.

+mark any task as completed, using the mouse or keyboard.

+delete any task, using the mouse or keyboard.

+edit any task, using the mouse or keyboard.

+view a specific subset of tasks: All tasks, only the active task, or only the completed tasks.

 # Getting Started with Create React App